 Sean Bryant – I had seen quite a few Priest concerts growing up.
-One I remember mostly was during Turbo Lover Tour.
-Bunch of friends and I went to the Salt Palace in SLC.
+One I remember most was during Turbo Lover Tour.
+A bunch of friends and I went to the Salt Palace in SLC.
 This was the first time I had heard a band blowing the power at a large venue.
 I always looked forward to him driving his motorcycle out onto the stage.
-With this album in particular, the only thing that comes to mind is when drinking at the Anchored Inn and Shana from Bad Dream ran down the stairs while she was dj’ing.
+With this album, in particular, the only thing that comes to mind is when drinking at the Anchored Inn and Shana from Bad Dream ran down the stairs while she was DJing.
 She insisted that we do shots throughout the song!!
 Needless to say, my pain was killed that night and many after that.

 Domonic Rini – Rob Halford really shows his vocal prowess in this effort.
 Some of his greatest tones on any Priest albums are found in this one.
 I think with Painkiller, Judas Priest was really trying to see how metal they can be and it really shows.

 Wayne Findlay – Painkiller…Wow, what a killer intro with Scott Travis at his best.
 I was blown away when I found out he got the drummer position for Priest.
 He was great in Racer-X and when he joined Priest, it took them in a whole new direction.
 This album just brought it to a whole new level for Priest.

 Tim Ripper Owens – Great cd.
 Really brought the Priest back to form, and that was with a lot of help from Scott Travis.
 WOW, he was just amazing and gave them the spark they needed!
 But everyone was on their Game.
 Amazing guitar playing, Bass playing, and Singing!!
 P A I N!!!!!!